FE-BE-Microdegrees/Subjects/Programming-Basics/Topics/Algorithms/README.md

 After completing this topic, you'll be able to:

 - Define what an algorithm is
-- Design algorithms
+- Design simple algorithms
-- Write algorithms in pseudocode
+- Write simple algorithms in pseudocode
-- Draw flowcharts
+- Draw simple flowcharts

 ## What is an Algorithm?